FredElster/02807FinalProject/README.md

 ### How to run main.py (Used for Data scraping)
 - Clone or download this repository
-- Open the main.py file in visual studio code or another editor.
+- Open the main.py file in Visual Studio Code or another editor.
 - Make sure that the file is in the same folder as the .env file, with valid spotify API key information
 - Make sure the environment you are using has the right packages installed through conda or pip
 - Press run and the script will: